Average Cost for Insurance in Yukon

 How Do You Register a Vehicle and in the Yukon?

 To register a vehicle in the Yukon, there are several steps that you must take.
 First, you must make sure that you do not have any unpaid parking tickets totaling over $100.
 Once you have done this, you can proceed to make sure that you have the right documents.
-Make sure that you have a signed proof of sale, valid insurance, and a new vehicle information statement.
-If you are buying a used vehicle, you simply must bring a previous owners registration, a bill of sale and some proof of valid insurance.
+Make sure that you have signed proof of sale, valid insurance, and a new vehicle information statement.
+If you are buying a used vehicle, you simply must bring a previous owner’s registration, a bill of sale, and some proof of valid insurance.
 Take these documents to your local Yukon Motor Vehicle’s Office and at this point, they can guide you through and complete the registration process.

 How Many Vehicles Are on the Road in the Yukon?